 The Substation at 1927 A Park Ave. provides a comfortable stopping point for police officers to file reports and take a break.
-The substation provides substantial benefit to the residents of the Square as well as to our visitors by encouraging a police presence and allowing third district officers to get to know residents and issues in the Square.
-The Substation is underwritten by the Lafayette Square Restoration Committee by funding payments, utilities, and sundries for the officers.
+It encourages police presence in The Square and allows third district officers to get to know residents and issues in our neighborhood.
+The Substation is underwritten by the Lafayette Square Restoration Committee which funds the rented space, utilities, and sundries for the officers.
 Many residents and businesses contributed to this station since its opening in 2010.
 Thanks to all!
 You can help support the cause by making donations of food and drinks for our officers.

 Bottled Water, Soda, Juice, Trail Mix, Nuts, Raisins, Prepackaged Snacks, Cereal Bars, Granola Bars

 How to donate?

 To arrange for pick-up, contact email@example.com.
 Please include a note with your name and address if you would like a letter for your taxes.
 Thank you!